bitbend/bitbend-blog/README.md

 ## ✨ What to Expect

-BitBend is more than just a blog; it's a knowledge hub where information and ideas are shared for both personal and professional growth.
+**Bit & Bend** is more than just a blog; it's a knowledge hub where information and ideas are shared for both personal and professional growth.
 Our focus is on creating high-quality, practical content to inspire curious minds and to foster a supportive developer community.
 Here’s a snapshot of the type of content you can expect:

 ### **🚀 Blog Content**